Arbitration Act 1996: Challenging the award

 The first three points are "the primary factors".

+Fairness

+Under section 91, a consumer arbitration agreement is unfair if the value of the claim to be resolved is less than £5000.
+A consumer agreement to arbitrate with a higher value claim may also be ruled unfair.

 Recognition of foreign awards

 Recognition of foreign awards is addressed in Part III of the statute.

 Section 99 provides that Part II of the Arbitration Act 1950, which deals with enforcement of non-New York Convention awards shall continue to apply to such awards.

 The remainder of the part deals with the enforcement of awards from contracting states to the New York Convention.
 Those provisions broadly replicate the architecture of the Convention, and provide that such an award shall only be refused on the ground specified in the Convention, specifically: